LCyberspazio/TwoCentsCryptoFrontend/README.md

 ======================

 GNU/Linux cryptography frontend
-developed by Giovanni Santostefano http://twocentssecurity.wordpress.com/
+Developed by Giovanni Santostefano <giovannisantostefano@email.it>
+http://twocentssecurity.wordpress.com/

 Two Cents Crypto Frontend provides easy to use guided wizards to many of GNU/Linux Cryptography resources like Cryptsetup, GnuPG and so on.

 Actually implemented
-* cryptsetup suite to create and manage devices and storages protected by encryption
+* cryptsetup suite to create and manage devices and file storages protected by encryption
 * gpg suite for symmetric encryption of files
-* RSA asymmetric encryption tools
+* gpg asymmetric encryption tools/key management/digital signing
 * Device and file secure deletion (wiping)

 WARNING